Representation of Dyck words in tensors that zipper merge contiguous integer compositions: Zipper merging compositions of contiguous integers

-Let $1<k\in\mathbb{Z}$.
-Let us recall that an integer {\it composition} of $k$ is an ordered collection of one or more positive integers whose sum is $k$, \cite{Eger,HM1,HM2}.
+Let $0<k\in\mathbb{Z}$.
+An integer {\it composition} of $k$ is an ordered collection of one or more positive integers whose sum is $k$, \cite{Eger,HM1,HM2}.
 The summands of such sum are said to be the {\it parts} of the composition and the number of parts in a composition will be said to be its {\it length}.
-We will make use of the following known theorem.
+We will make use of the following counting facts.

 \begin{theorem} \cite{HM2} The number of compositions of $k$ whose lengths are equal to $i$ is ${k-1\choose i-1}$, for $1\le i\le k$.
 The total number of compositions of $k$ is equal to $2^{k-1}$. \end{theorem}